wix-incubator/DetoxInstruments/README.md

 ## About

-Detox Instruments is a performance–analysis and testing framework, designed to help developers profile their mobile apps in order to better understand and optimize their behavior and performance.
+Detox Instruments is a performance–analysis and testing framework, designed to help developers profile their mobile apps in order to better understand and optimize their app's behavior and performance.
 In addition, Detox Instruments includes utilities for managing your app's resources, such user defaults, pasteboard, cookies, etc.

 ![Detox Instruments](Documentation/Resources/Readme_Intro.png "Detox Instruments")